Josh Aladenoye

-Josh Aladenoye (born September 26, 1990) is a Canadian football offensive lineman for the BC Lions of the Canadian Football League (CFL).
+Josh Aladenoye (born September 26, 1990) is an American former Canadian football offensive lineman for the BC Lions of the Canadian Football League (CFL).
 He previously attended Illinois State University where he played college football for the Redbirds and studied Marketing and Communications.

 Early career

 Aladenoye played high school football for North Mesquite High School, where he was selected to the all-district team twice.
 He was ranked as the 36th offensive tackle prospect by Scout.com.
 Aladenoye committed to attend the University of Oklahoma and play for the Sooners in June 2008 as part of their recruiting class of 2009.
 He redshirted in 2009.
 After appearing in 12 games in 2010 at the offensive line, Aladenoye was considered to start as the Sooners' right tackle in 2011 following an injury to Jarvis Jones.
 He later switched to the defensive tackle position.
 Aladenoye played 17 games with the Sooners over two years.

 Aladenoye committed to transfer to Illinois State for his remaining two years of eligibility.
 He was selected to the Missouri Valley Football Conference (MVFC) All-Newcomer team in 2012 and was on the offensive line that allowed only 14 sacks on the season.
 Aladenoye was also selected as a preseason first-team All-MVFC and second-team All-MVFC in 2013.
 He started all 24 games in two years with the Redbirds as a left tackle.